(This is an updated version of the original Notice, first issued on 9th January 2017)Notice is hereby given

 • By the absence of the check list

 That it has deficiencies that may prejudice its safe navigation must inform the Cowes Harbour Authority immediately and Southampton VTS, when appropriate.
-The Harbour Authority must forward this information to the Maritime and Coastguard Agency.
+The Harbour Authority must forward this information to the MCA.

 These procedures do not relieve Masters or Operators of their obligations under the Dangerous Goods in Harbour Areas Regulations 2016.This Local Notice to Mariners shall remain in force until further notice.